 When we described the algorithm for recursive majority it was natural to have the algorithm toss a 3-sided die every time it has to choose the evaluation order of its subtrees.
-To analyze the power of randomness it is more useful to think of the algorithm as tossing all these dies at the beginning and then running a deterministic procedure that depends on their outcomes.
+To analyze the power of randomness it is more useful to think of the algorithm as tossing all dice at the beginning and then running a deterministic procedure that depends on their outcomes.
 Every randomized algorithm can be implemented in this way without affecting its query complexity.

-From this perspective, a randomized decision tree is a probability distribution over deterministic decision trees.
+From this perspective, a $randomized\ decision\ tree$ is a probability distribution over deterministic decision trees.
 For a given input x, the query complexity of a randomized decision tree on input x is then a random variable: Some decision trees might get lucky and output an answer after querying few bits of x, while others may need to look at most or all of them.

 There are two reasonable definitions of correctness for a randomized algorithm.
-A Las Vegas algorithm is one that is always correct (with probability 1).
+A Las Vegas algorithm is one that is always correct (with probability 1), but whose complexity is a random variable.
 The recursive majority algorithm is of the Las Vegas type.
-A Monte Carlo algorithm is one that is correct most of the time.
+A Monte Carlo algorithm is one that is merely correct with high probability.
 Polling algorithms are examples of the Monte Carlo type: Assuming that there is some gap between the popularity of the candidates, polling sufficiently many people can predict the outcome of an election to within any given sampling error, but never with 100% confidence.

 Definition 1.
-A randomized decision tree T computes f with error ε if $\Pr[T(x) \neq f(x)] \leq \varepsilon$ for every input x.
-The average randomized decision tree complexity of T is the largest expected number of queries that T makes over all inputs.
-The randomized decision tree complexity $R{\varepsilon}(f)$ of a function f is the smallest possible average complexity among all randomized decision trees that compute f with error ε .
+A randomized decision tree T computes f with error $\varepsilon$ if $\Pr[T(x) \neq f(x)] \leq \varepsilon$ for every input x.
+The average randomized query complexity of T is the largest expected number of queries that T makes over all inputs.
+The randomized query complexity $R{\varepsilon}(f)$ of a function f is the smallest possible average randomized query complexity among all randomized decision trees that compute f with error $\varepsilon$ .

 Thus $R_0(f)$ is the measure of the best Las Vegas algorithm for f.
-As for Monte Carlo algorithms, if we don't care about constant factors in query complexity we can fix ε to a specific constant like 1/3 and moreover assume that the decision trees have bounded depth not only on average but with probability 1.
+As for Monte Carlo algorithms, if we don't care about constant factors in query complexity we can fix $\varepsilon$ to a specific constant like 1/3 and moreover assume that the decision trees have bounded depth not only on average but with probability 1.

-Claim 2. $R{\delta}(f) = O((1/\varepsilon^2) \log(1/\delta) R{1/2-\varepsilon}(f)).$
+Claim 2. $$R{\delta}(f) = O((1/\varepsilon^2) \log(1/\delta) R{1/2-\varepsilon}(f)).$$

 Proof.
-Repeat the $(1/2 - \varepsilon)$ -error algorithm $O(1/\varepsilon^2 \log(1/\delta))$ times and output the majority of the answers.
-By the Chernoff bound for any given input the probability the majority value is incorrect is at most δ .
+Repeat the $(1/2-\varepsilon)$ -error algorithm $O(1/\varepsilon^2 \log(1/\delta))$ times and output the majority of the answers.
+By Hoeffding's inequality (an instance of the Chernoff bound) for any given input the probability the majority value is incorrect is at most $\delta$ .

 Claim 3.
-There is a randomized decision tree of that computes f with error $\varepsilon + \delta$ and whose query complexity is at most $(1/\delta)R{\varepsilon}(f)$ with probability 1.
+There is a randomized decision tree of that computes f with error $\delta + \gamma$ and whose query complexity is at most $(1/\gamma)R{\delta}(f)$ with probability 1.

 Proof.
-Clip the decision tree paths of length more than $(1/\delta)R{\varepsilon}(f)$ and output an arbitrary answer.
-By Markov's inequality the probability that for any fixed input, the path is $1/\delta$ times longer than its expected length is at most δ .
-So the clipping incurs at most δ additional error probability. \Box
+Clip the decision tree paths of length more than $(1/\gamma)R{\delta}(f)$ and output an arbitrary answer if the decision tree follows such a path.
+By Markov's inequality the probability that for any fixed input, the path is $1/\gamma$ times longer than its expected length is at most $\gamma$ .
+So the clipping incurs at most $\gamma$ additional error probability.